benjaminion/upgrading-ethereum-book/src/book.md

 <span>The four k-finality scenarios.
 Checkpoint numbers are along the bottom.</span>
 </div>

 Almost always we would expect to see only the $1$-finality cases, in particular, case 4.
-The $2$-finality cases would occur only in situations where many attestations are delayed, or when we are very close to the 2/3rds particpation threshold.
+The $2$-finality cases would occur only in situations where many attestations are delayed, or when we are very close to the 2/3rds participation threshold.
 Note that these evaluations stack, so it is possible for rule 2 to finalise $C_{n-2}$ and then for rule 3 to immediately finalise $C_{n-1}$, for example.

 For the uninitiated, in Python's array slice syntax, `bits[1:4]` means bits 1, 2, and 3 (but not 4).
 This always trips me up.